banglafighter/pweb-example/README.md

 <br/><br/><br/>
 ## Donate
-[Problem Fighter](https://www.problemfighter.com/) develops and supports PWeb Example and the libraries it uses.
+[Bangla Fighter](https://www.banglafighter.com/) develops and supports PWeb Example and the libraries it uses.
 In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects.